Associate art therapist

 areas of specialization

-I work with a variety of issues, however my areas of focus are late-diagnosed and high-masking neurodivergence (autism & ADHD), LGBTQIA+ issues, and complex trauma, including emotional neglect.
+I work with a variety of issues; my areas of focus are late-diagnosed and high-masking neurodivergence (autism & ADHD), LGBTQIA+ issues, and complex trauma, including emotional neglect.
 Additionally, I have a special interest in relationships, including non-traditional relationship structures.

 What does a session with you look like?

 I approach sessions with compassion, humor, and authenticity.
 Sessions with me will typically begin with an art prompt that can be worked on throughout the session.
-The prompt will be based on what has been coming up for the client but is open ended and flexible.
-We may look at the art for deeper processing and insight, but the main intention of making art is to calm the nervous system, practice creative coping strategies, and engage different parts of the brain which can help talk therapy be more effective.
-I am always willing to adapt sessions to fit the client, some prefer quiet art-making time, while some prefer exclusively talk therapy.
+The prompt will be based on what has been coming up for the client, but it is open-ended and flexible.
+We may look at the art for deeper processing and insight, but the main intention of making art is to calm the nervous system, practice creative coping strategies, and engage different parts of the brain which can help make talk therapy more effective.
+I am always willing to adapt sessions to fit the client; some prefer quiet art-making time, while some prefer talk therapy exclusively.

 How do I know if we're a good fit?

 I always encourage my clients to be honest with me about how they are feeling in session.
-The therapist-client relationship is a great opportunity to practice boundary setting, self-advocacy, and problem solving in a safe environment.
-If you find yourself pulling back from a therapist that may be a sign that they aren’t a good match, but it could also be an opportunity to explore what and why is causing that and get practice working through discomfort.
-Ultimately I want the best for my clients and deeply appreciate when clients feel able to share they aren’t feeling aligned so we can help them find approaches and resources that best fit their needs.
+The therapist-client relationship is a great opportunity to practice boundary setting, self-advocacy, and problem-solving in a safe environment.
+If you find yourself pulling back from a therapist, that may be a sign that they aren’t a good match, but it could also be an opportunity to explore what and why is causing that and get practice working through discomfort.
+Ultimately, I want the best for my clients and deeply appreciate it when clients feel able to share that they aren’t feeling aligned, so we can help them find approaches and resources that best fit their needs.